alexiscolin/hepic-app/README.md

 - vote

 Hepic features and design have created this distinction of methods accross behavior.
 Those groups follow them and make them easier to maintain and scale.
-You will find this group structure all over the App.
+Those groups rule the structure all over the App.

-### API
+### APIs

 All apis are located inside the `api` folder.
 This foldeer contains pure API, ie nothing else than request to [api.hepic.fr](https://api.hepic.fr).

 ```
 |--src                    // Everything in here will be built with Vue.js